psycho-baller/local-outlook-api/README.md

 #### Modular Content Script Architecture
 1. The main content script (content.js) serves as a message router
-2. Specialized modules handle specific functionality:
+2. Specialized scripts handle specific functionality:
    - email.js: Handles all email-related operations
    - calendar.js: Manages calendar and event-related functionality
    - utils.js: Provides shared utility functions
+3. Scripts are loaded in the correct order via the manifest.json file
-3. This modular approach improves maintainability and separation of concerns
+4. This modular approach improves maintainability and separation of concerns while maintaining compatibility with Chrome Extension requirements

 #### Manual Email Sending
 1. The extension checks if you're on an Outlook Web Client page